brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-08.md

 "*Crucio!*" she screamed suddenly.
 Harry tensed to dodge, but she was pointed the wrong way.
 The spell hit a wall and sent the room rippling with light.
-He froze, not daring to breathe. "*Crucio!"* she tried again casting even further off course.
+He froze, not daring to breathe. "*Crucio!*" she tried again casting even further off course.

 She was panicking.